Psychotherapeutic Approaches

 DIALECTICAL BEHAVIOURAL THERAPY

-SYSTEMS THERAPY (COUPLES AND FAMILY MEDITATION)
+SYSTEMS THERAPY (COUPLES AND FAMILY)